lamide-xxx/cisco-rest-api-fundamentals-workshop/README.md

 ```

 The person should see "Hi from Cisco" in their Webex messaging app.
 If you have Webex teams, you can login to view the sent message

+### Task 2.4 - Above and Beyond.
+- Send a message in bold font
+- Create a new group chat

+Hint: you can access the Webex API Documentation here: https://webexteamssdk.readthedocs.io/en/latest/user/api.html